Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### Voice Recognition

 Biometric plays an important role in the modern world. cidaas can record your user's voice, extract unique features and use that to verify.
-To use Voice Recognition as a passwordless login, you need to configure it first.
+To use Voice Recognition for passwordless login, you need to configure it first.

 #### Configure Voice Recognition